 Cuba, a canal, and coaling stations

-6. From film Manifest Destiny: To Conquer or Redeem, Act III: “Benevolent Assimilation,” discuss in detail:
+The US and the Philippines - From film Manifest Destiny: To Conquer or Redeem, Act III: “Benevolent Assimilation,” discuss in detail:

 Race and US economic expansion